 Pros & cons at a glance

-✓ Breathable sandwich mesh upper for high ventilation
+✓ Breathable mesh design enhances ventilation

-✗ Limited color options in the description
+✗ Limited color options

 ASICS Women’s Gel-Dedicate 8 T